peaBerberian/wasp-hls/README.md

       _Priority: very low_

-Playlist tags specifically considered (unchecked ones are mainly just ignored, most do not prevent playback):
+Playlist tags specifically considered (unchecked ones are mainly just ignored, most of them are not needed for playback):

 - [x] EXT-X-ENDLIST: Parsed to know if a playlist needs to be refreshed or not, but also to detect if we're playing an unfinished live content to